 In this manual we will show you how to consult, from a command line, how to find out which are the active modules in your Apache installation.
 You will see that the steps to follow are very simple.

-However, before you start, keep in mind that you will have to run these commands as a user with administrator privileges.
-For example, from the root
+Keep in mind that you will have to run these commands as a user with administrator privileges.
+For example, from the root user account.

 apache2ctl -M